LEV – How to electrify small vehicles?

 – How will this product be sold?

-– What purpose does the product fulfill the market?
+– What purpose does the product fulfil the market?

-– How does the finacial business model look from the customers perspective?
+– How does the financial business model look from the customers perspective?

 – Products time of use?

-– The defined enviroment that it will be operated in
+– The defined environment that it will be operated in

 – Effects from external environment